Vranda2011/Docker/ReadMe-Files/Sync_Gateway_configuration.md

 Step 5: Write the server configurations in that file (Here we need to map hostname and port of couchbase as we want to link them together)

+        Also we should make sure that the bucket should already be existing in the couchbase "here we have created bucket name         sync_gateway so, we will map the same in sync gateway config file"

 Step 6: Save the file

 Step 7: Click on the button named as "RAW" above the file (this will help execute the configuration of the json file)